kcbelford/FMBv2/README.md

 # Find My Brewery

+Working repo for version 2 of FMB.
+Integrating google maps api.

 Every craft beer enthusiast should have a brewery they can call their own.
 This site was created to aid in that discovery.
 With the use of the Open Brewery DB API, users can search via keyword, city or brewery name to find their new favorite brewery.

 ### View the Site